lizmat/Raku-Elements/README.md

 Incremental
 -----------

-The atomic versions of -- and ++ were implemented for 6.d.
+The Incremental group The atomic versions of -- and ++ were implemented for 6.d.
 They can only be applied to atomic integers.

 ### `++` pre-increment by 1